KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What is Kylo's standard batch ingest workflow?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kylo includes a sample pipeline template that implements many best practices around data ingest mostly utilizing Spark.
+Kylo includes a sample pipeline template that implements many best practices around data ingest, mostly utilizing Spark.
 Kylo makes it very simple for a business user to configure ingest of new source
 files and RDMBS tables into Hive.
 Data can be read from a filesystem attached to the edge node, or directly using Kylo's sqoop processor into Hadoop.
 Original data is archived into a distinct
 location.
-Small files are optionally merged and headers stripped if needed.
+Small files are optionally merged and headers stripped, if needed.
 Data is cleansed, standardized, and validated based on user-defined policies.
 Invalid records are binned into a
 separate table for later inspection.
 Valid records are inserted into a final Hive table with options such as (append, snapshot, merge with dedupe, upsert, etc).
 Target format can differ from the
 raw source, contain custom partitions, and group-based security.
 Finally each batch of valid data is automatically profiled.